What do drivers do and why may I need to upgrade them?

 Option 1: ThinkVantage System Update (TVSU)

-Note: This is only for Think products If you are using Think products, you can choose to download your drivers automatically using the TVSU.
+Note: This is only for Think products You may choose to download your drivers automatically using the TVSU.